Stephanie Book Koehler, Co-Founder

 I am passionate about helping my clients and I approach therapy with mindfulness, paying particular attention to the mind/body connection.
 We can make the conscious choice to learn and grow through our traumas, giving our lives deep meaning, connection and purpose.
 I also know that the healing process can feel disheartening.
 My playful style and calming presence help to keep this process hopeful.
 Allow me to share the wisdom of my journey and walk with you on your path to healing.

 I believe deeply in this work because I have taken my own healing journey from a traumatic past to a sense of well-being and resiliency in the present.
-Our body/minds have an innate ability to release trauma and be restored to ease and balance and I feel grateful every day for the privilege of walking with others on their own paths of healing.
-I work collaboratively and bring compassion, humor, authenticity and curiosity to my work.
+Through my own trauma therapy as well as my work as a trauma-Informed yoga instructor and trauma therapist, I have experienced how our body/minds have an innate ability to release trauma and be restored to ease and balance.
+I feel grateful every day for the privilege of walking with others on their own paths of healing.
+I work collaboratively and bring compassion, humor, authenticity and curiosity to this work.